INTRAVENOUS IMMUNOGLOBULIN (“IVIG”)

 IVIG currently has FDA indications for the treatment of Kawasaki disease, idiopathic thrombocytopenic purpura (ITP), and other immune-mediated diseases of childhood.
 It is not yet indicated for treatment of PANDAS.
 However, as discussed above, IVIG has been shown, in a placebo-controlled trial, to decrease symptom severity and shorten the course of illness in PANDAS (Perlmutter et al, Lancet 1999).
 In addition to the double-blind trial conducted at NIH, additional support for the benefits of IVIG are provided by a small number of published case reports and shared clinical experiences.

 These anecdotal reports showed that symptom improvements are comparable to those demonstrated in the placebo-controlled trial.
 For most patients, a single course of IVIG is sufficient to produce significant improvements and, in some cases, complete remission of symptoms.
 Multiple monthly or quarterly infusions of IVIG have not been systematically tested for PANDAS and are not recommended (and should not be necessary, given the hypothesized disease mechanisms).
 Of particular concern, multiple low-dose infusions of IVIG (such as those used to treat some immunodeficiency syndromes) may worsen symptoms of PANDAS through activation of the immune system and should be avoided.
 Since IVIG is made from pooled human donor products, it carries the inherent risk of transmitting occult (hidden) infections.
 This risk must be considered as part of the “risk-benefit” analysis whenever IVIG therapy is recommended.
+Chronic-static cases may require more aggressive and persistent immunomodulatory therapies.
+Patients that fall into the category should be referred to centers specializing in the treatment of neuroimmune disorders.

 For PANDAS, the risk-benefit ratio for IVIG may be favorable in moderately severe and life-threatening cases because the children’s symptoms are causing significant impairments in daily functioning (see treatment suggestions below).
 For mild cases, the cost and theoretical risk of infection (although a small risk) outweigh the benefits of shortening the course of illness and ameliorating symptoms, particularly since there have been no studies comparing the long-term symptom outcome of children treated with IVIG compared to those who have remitted on their own.